Teotihuacan in Mexico: Tours and visitor information

-Together with Chichen Itza, Teotihuacan is one of the most popular attractions in Mexico.
+Together with Chichen Itza, Teotihuacan is one of the most popular attrations in Mexico.

-Most hotels and travel agencies in Mexico City offer Teotihuacan tours.
+Most hotels and travel agencies in Mexico City offer tours to Teotihuacan.

-People came from all around some in Teotihuacan Tours to witness the sacrificial ceremonies and the Ciudadela (the Citadel) which could seat 60,000 people at one time, is the largest building in Mexico.
+People came from all around to witness the sacrificial ceremonies and the Ciudadela (the Citadel) which could seat 60,000 people at one time, is the largest building in Mexico.